 [I was fortunate to write a guest article for Blog Society on the topic of entrepreneurship.
-That article appears below, by permission.
+That article appears below, by permission, with minor edits.
 I believe you can relate.]

 Congratulations on the acquisition of your entrepreneur!